1/73

 illa tamen, quamquam res adversae consilium eximerent, ire obviam et aspici a marito statim constituit,

-She, however, although the disaster prevented planning, immediately decided to go to meet and be seen by her husband,
+She, however, although unfavourable circumstances were taking away (time for) deliberation, immediately decided to meet and be seen by her husband

 quod saepe ei fuerat subsidium; misitque ut Britannicus et Octavia in complexum patris irent.

-because this had often been a lifesaver for her; and she sent orders that Britannicus and Octavia should go to their father's arms.
+which often had been a means of help to her; and she sent orders that Britannicus and Octavia should go to embrace their father

-And meanwhile, with only three companions - so sudden was her desertion-
+And meanwhile, with only three companions - so sudden was the isolation- (OMNINO AND SOLITUDO EMPHASISE HER SOLITUDE)

 postquam per urbem pedibus ivit, vehiculo, quo purgamenta hortorum eripiuntur, Ostiensem viam intrat.